Hi friends, I’m Madelyn!

 Tell me the old, old story; Tell me the old, old story, Tell me the old, old story Of Jesus and His love.

-It sums up well what I hope to spend my days writing about.
-My Mom has always said it’s the things we already know we need to hear the most.
-The older I get, the more sure I am she got that right.
+It sums up what I hope to spend my days writing about.
 I need to hear the old, old Story every day, and in a weary world like ours, perhaps you do to?

-When I’m not writing, I work as a tutor, study Early Childhood Education, spend some time talking with my Mom over coffee, laughing with my siblings, borrowing my Dad’s commentaries, frequenting local coffee shops, smelling old books, and serving at my local church.
+When I’m not writing, I work as a tutor, study Early Childhood Education, trip over my own feet, and strive to faithfully live the life God has given me.
 I hold to the 1689 London Baptist Confession of Faith and am a member of a Reformed Baptist Church in southern Ohio.

 May Christ be glorified, the saints edified, and the old, old Story told time and time again.